 Listed Activity No(s): Describe the relevant Basic Assessment Activity(ies) in writing as per Listing Notice 1 (GN No. R. 983) Describe the portion of the development that relates to the applicable listed activity as per the project description.
 Identify if the activity is development / development and operational / decommissioning / expansion / expansion and operational.
 N/A Listed Activity No(s): Describe the relevant Basic Assessment Activity(ies) in writing as per Listing Notice 3 (GN No. R. 985) Describe the portion of the development that relates to the applicable listed activity as per the project description.
 Identify if the activity is development / development and operational / decommissioning / expansion / expansion and operational.
-3 "The development of masts or towers of any material or type used for telecommunication broadcasting or radio transmission purposes where the mast or tower- (a) is to be placed on a site not previously used for this purpose; and (b) will exceed 15 metres in height- but excluding attachments to existing buildings and masts on rooftops". i.
+3 "The development of masts or towers of any material or type used for telecommunication broadcasting or radio transmission purposes where the mast or tower- (a) is to be placed on a site not previously used for this purpose; and (b) will exceed 15 metres in height- but excluding attachments to existing buildings and masts on rooftops".
+The proposed development of a 35m high telecommunications mast that Development and Operational i.
 Western Cape: "i.
 All areas outside urban areas; ii.
 Areas designated for conservation use in Spatial Development Frameworks adopted by the competent authority, or zoned for a conservation purpose, within urban areas; or iii.
-Areas zoned for use as public open space or equivalent zoning within urban areas".
-The proposed development of a 25m high telecommunications mast that is located outside the urban area.
-Development and Operational
+Areas zoned for use as public open space or equivalent zoning within urban areas". is located inside the urban area.